patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/Skyline02-05.png)

 Note:
-**This public spaces emerge slowly from the deepness of this private databases**.
+These images of public spaces emerged slowly from the depth of a private database.

 --